 Barbiturates can affect your memory and judgment.
 They can also make you feel depressed, angry, very tired, and cause mood swings.

 Barbiturates are dangerous when they aren't used as prescribed.

 If you take too much (overdose), barbiturates slow your breathing and heart rate.
 People have died from taking too much.

 When you use barbiturates often, you build up a tolerance, which means you need to use more to get the same effects.

 If you stop using them suddenly, you can have problems sleeping, feel restless, or be irritable.
 The effects of suddenly stopping barbiturates may need to be treated in hospital.

-It's very dangerous to take them with alcohol or heroin.
-Alcohol, heroin, and barbiturates all make the brain and nervous system less active.
-Your nervous system controls things like breathing, so if you combine drugs, you are more likely to stop breathing and die.
+It's very dangerous to take barbiturates with alcohol or heroin.
+Alcohol, heroin, and barbiturates all make your brain and nervous system less active.
+Your nervous system controls things like breathing, so if you mix substances, you are more likely to stop breathing and die.

-Current as of: August 20, 2019
+Current as of: June 1, 2023